 Where to Stay in Edinburgh

-Looking for the best hotels in Edinburgh?
-We recommend the Radisson Blu Hotel on the Royal Mile.
+We recommend staying at the Radisson Hotel on the Royal Mile.
 The hotel is in a fantastic location, close to everything, walking distance to all the top attractions.
 The rooms are designed well, with modern art work and quality linens.
 There’s a restaurant on site.
 And the price is very reasonable.
-You really can’t beat it. ⇒ Read reviews of the Radisson Blu on Tripadvisor.com
+You really can’t beat it. ⇒ Read reviews on Tripadvisor.com

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.